-Many applications of nanostructured surfaces require minimum feature sizes in the range of some ten to a few hundreds of nanometers.
-Frequently, either a periodic arrangement of such small motives or at least a surface coverage with a controlled average density of nano-objects is required, preferably on a large-area surface.
-Conventional patterning techniques such as optical lithography, electron or ion beam lithography are usually either not capable to achieve the required minimum feature size, are extremely expensive or are - for speed reasons - limited to prototype generation.
+Nanostructured surfaces with minimum feature sizes in the range of few ten to few hundreds of nanometers are the basis of many applications in optoelectronics, photonics, sensors, catalysis, biomed and others.
+Frequently, either a periodic arrangement of small motives or at least a homogeneous surface coverage with nano-objects is required, preferably on a large-area surface.

-An alternative, cost-effective, fast and materials-general approach to create periodic nanoscale surface patterns, is nanosphere lithography (NSL), also called natural lithography.
-It is based on the self-organization of equally sized nanospheres from a colloidal suspension in a hexagonally close-packed mono- or doublelayer acting as a shadow mask on a substrate surface.
-The free spaces in between each triple of neighbouring spheres in a colloidal monolayer can be used as mask openings, through which small amounts of material can be deposited onto the subjacent substrate or through which the substrate can be modified.
-Our research team explores techniques to create NSL masks on large-area substrates and with good control of the mask position.
+Self-organization based techniques provide cost-effective, fast and materials-general approaches to create periodic nanoscale surface patterns on large area substrates.
+A popular technique is nanosphere lithography (NSL), also called natural lithography.
+It is based on the self-organization of equally sized nanospheres from a colloidal suspension in a hexagonally close-packed mono- or double-layer, acting as a shadow mask on a substrate surface.
+At the free spaces in between each triple of neighbouring spheres in a colloidal monolayer small amounts of material can be either deposited onto or removed from the subjacent substrate.
+Our research team explores techniques to create NSL masks on large-area substrates and with good control of the mask position and perfection.
 Both, plain and prepatterned, flat and curved surfaces are investigated.
 Spheres of different materials and diameter are used, typically between 100 and 1000 nm, allowing to adjust the periodicity of patterns to be generated.
-Here, the expertise developed in the group over the last couple of years to manufacture its own colloidal suspensions is a decisive advantage in the improvement of the NSL technique.
 Different materials deposition and modification processes (e.g. electron beam deposition, sputtering, plasma enhanced chemical vapour deposition, ion implantation) are combined with the NSL method in order to explore the potential of the NSL technique.
-Techniques are studied which allow to manipulate the triangular shape of mask openings and which enable to create tailored complex surface nanopatterns.
-Optical and numerical tools have been developed to control, predict and analyse the patterning process.
+Processes are explored which allow to manipulate the shape of mask openings and tailor complex surface nanopatterns.
+Optical and numerical tools are developed to control, predict and analyse the patterning process.
+Applications in different areas such as nano-optics, semiconductor heteroepitaxy and the precision placement of anorganic and organic (bio) nanoparticles are investigated.
+For self-organized patterns with feature sizes smaller than 20 nm one needs building-blocks smaller than the spheres used in NSL, i.e. units in the size range of macromolecules.
+We use the thermally induced self-organization of block-copolymers (BCP) in order to create surface patterns with sub-20 nm sizes.
+BCP-lithography is combined with NSL in order to create hierarchically patterned surfaces.